mercedesbenzio/detect-action/README.md

 - `detect-exit-code-name` - The corresponding human name of the error code.

 Note that if Detect is not called these variables are not populated.
-Also, if a mapping for the exit code number is not found on our side `detect-exit-code-name` we will set it to `UNKOWN`.
+Also, if a mapping for the exit code number is not found on our side `detect-exit-code-name` we will set it to `UNKNOWN`.

 ### Include Custom Certificates (Optional)